wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.0.16 =
-* Fixed: Adding more items to the cart than are in stock has been patched.
+* Fixed: Adding more items to the cart than are in stock has been patched

 = 3.0.15 =
 * Added: A whole new set of customer side product filters have been added.
 Full details:  https://wpstorecart.com/documentation/wpstorecart-3/developers-api/extending-products/